 Book a strategy call if you want the rollout scoped properly

-If you want help identifying where AI automation can create practical quality-control wins without adding chaos to the line, book a strategy call or get in touch.
+If you want help identifying where AI automation can create practical quality-control wins without disrupting the line, book a strategy call or get in touch.
 We can help you design a rollout that matches the real production problem instead of chasing generic AI promises.